1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 1st and 2nd endings ©FRARY

 Practice the melody until smooth and aligned with the beat.
-Play along with the audio track to help shore up your rhythm.
+Play along with the audio track to check rhythmic accuracy.

 Ode_Joy_uke_tab